 Research Letters should not exceed 500 words (not counting the author information, references or legend) upon initial submission.
 Given the small maximum word count, they are not expected to contain detailed descriptions of methodological approaches used, nor extensive results or in-depth discussion, with results obtained using only one or two well-established methodologies.

 Research Letters should have a maximum of 5 references, up to 1 table or figure/graph, and up to 5 authors.
 An abstract is not required; nor are specific sections (Introduction, Methods, Results, Discussion) needed.
 Authors are asked to include a Lay Summary, which will not count towards the 500 word limit (for full requirements see Research papers, Lay summary).
-Supplementary online content is allowed for brief additional and absolutely necessary methods, but not for any further results or discussion.
+Limited supplementary online content is allowed where absolutely necessary.
 Authors must meet all requirements regarding responsible conduct of research (e.g., appropriate IRB approval, data integrity, data retention).
 They should not be under consideration, submitted or published elsewhere in any form, in part or as whole.

 Research letters are subject to peer review by an Associate Editor and at least one additional independent peer reviewer: the Editor(s)-in-Chief will make the final decision on publication.